celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

 - Passenger and Driver rating & reputation.
 - Driver identities.

-<b>Additional features could be added making the experance more familiar to existing ride sharing. </b>
+<b>Additional features could be added making the experience more familiar to existing ride sharing. </b>

 - Driver rewards for good reputation
 - Direct messaging between passenger and driver